bitnami/containers/bitnami/keycloak/README.md

 After that, your changes will be taken into account in the server's behaviour.

-## Branch Deprecation Notice

-Keycloak's branch 15 is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This branch will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 01-30-2022

 ## Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-keycloak/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-keycloak/pulls) with your contribution.